ofemiashiru/CI_MS4_ASHTECHS/README.md

 - Simple navigation that allows user to navigate between sections of the site.
 - Allow users to log into their own accounts and perform CRUD operations on reviews and make purchases from site utilising Stripe implementation.
 Admin users should also be able to perform CRUD operations on products.
-- Allow all users to see the stored movies and reviews.
+- Allow all users to see products and reviews for those products.
-- Allow all users to search all the movies that have been added.
+- Allow all users to search and sort all products.
 - Allow visitors to create an account and see their previous orders, wishlist and details on profile.
 - An error page (404.html) and internal server error page (500.html) that appears when visiting a page that does not exist or when an internal server error has been detected.
 - Clear and simple favicon icon to help users identify the site.

 Features to be built in future releases:

-- Allow admin to add/edit/delete Brands and Categories.
+- Allow admin to add/edit/delete Brands, Categories and User Accounts without accessing Django dashboard.
-- Further development to allow Site Users to delete their own account.
+- Further development to allow Site Users to delete their own account and cancel orders.
-- Ability to send an unsuccessful email if the something goes wrong with their purchase.
+- Ability to send an unsuccessful email if something goes wrong with their purchase.
-- Users to create groups which they can add other users to.
+- Allow deals and clearance items to be seen on home page for mobile and tablet.

 ## Design

 ### Design Choices

-MMC was designed to mimic the look and feel of iMdb.
-It was very much styled on that basis however the layout is very simple so that users can accurately locate all the necesarry sections of the site with ease.
-The majority of the site is styled using Materialize components which has helped the site keep a consistent structure and made it fully responsive also.
-As alot of the images used are being generated from OMDbs api the site colours and layout need to be kept simple.
-My attempt with this was to see if I could essentially make the design an iMdb/Netflix clone.
+ASHTECHS was designed to mimic the look and feel of popular technonlogy retailer Currys PC World.
+The layout is a very simple and clean one with little clutter on the page so that users can accurately locate all the necesarry sections of the site with ease.
+The majority of the site is styled using Bootstrap components and custom CSS which has helped the site keep a consistent structure and made it fully responsive on Mobile and Tablet devices.

 ### Colour

-For the colour scheme I opted to base it on the colour scheme of iMdB.
+For the colour scheme I opted for simple yet bold colours.
+I opted for different shades of blue to represent Business ([Color Theory: Blue as a Branding Color](https://brandingcompass.com/branding/color-theory-blue-as-a-branding-color/)) as well as Loyalty, trust and security.
+I want Site Users to know that this brand can be trusted and that theme is also represented in the choice of logo taken from [Favicon](https://favicon.io/)

 ![Colour Scheme](docs/features/colour-scheme.png)

 ### Fonts

 The main font used in the entirety of the website is "'Roboto', sans-serif".
-For the logo I opted for 'Bebas Neue', sans-serif which has a similar look to the iMdb logo.
+For the 'TECH' part of the logo I opted for 'Share Tech', sans-serif which has somewhat of a digital fill to it.
+The 'Share Tech' font is also used for the headings across the site.
 Both fonts were imported using Google Fonts API.

 ### Structure